 The library activity takes place in the central library, with long-term loan departments, a reading hall with 100 seats and a room for foreign magazines.
-Similarly, every faculty has its library resources housed in faculty libraries.
+Similarly, some of the library resources are housed in some faculty departments.

 The library is also an information resource.
 Every semester it publishes lists of newly acquired books, library subscriptions of the respective academic year, as well as "The Bulletin with Abstracts of Specialized Periodicals".